-Iowa 136 constitutes a 98-mile highway in an L-shaped route south from U.S. 52 at Luxemburg to Wyoming and east from there to Oxford Junction and Clinton.
-The state route forms a multi-state route with Illinois 136 across the Mark Morris Memorial Bridge over the Mississppi River.
+Iowa 136 constitutes a 97.6-mile long highway in an L-shaped route south from U.S. 52 at Luxemburg to Wyoming and east from there to Oxford Junction and Clinton.
+Highway 64 forms a multi-state route with Illinois 136 across the Mark Morris Memorial Bridge over the Mississppi River.

 Mark Morris Memorial Bridge